thinking024/NWPU/English.md

 # 是否读博

 Well, I thought about it.
-But both  my family and I haven't a complete concept of doctor(Ph.D).
+But both my parents and I don’t have a complete concept of doctor(Ph.D).
 When I was in college, I didn't know the requirements of doctor's scientific research level, English ability and comprehensive quality.

 Therefore, I want to gradually understand the daily life of scientific research and improve my comprehensive quality during my postgraduate period.